Totality Or Bust!

 IMG_1985

 Lovely restaurant.
 Offers all the standards I’d expect to keep the locals coming in with a smattering of interest and ingredient change out to keep it chic.
 Highlights were the beet ice cream, cod skin and oysters, (not one dish).
-I personally enjoyed the escargot (pictured), because I hadn’t had it in years; also, the “soil” was playful and appropriate.
+I personally enjoyed the escargot (pictured above), because I hadn’t had it in years.
+The biggest highlight might have been the “soil” dessert, which was playful and appropriate.

-Definitely worth a try and absolutely somewhere to go if you live in the area.
+Definitely worth a try, and absolutely somewhere to go if you live in the area.
+Or, even if you’re 45 minutes away like me.
+45 minutes is a big drive for me.

 Big Parties, Small Parties…Whatever.